Food crisis in East Africa 2017-2022

-In Ethiopia, the eastern and southern-eastern areas are experiencing drought while other regions are affected by flooding.
+In Ethiopia, the eastern and southern-eastern areas were experiencing drought while other regions are affected by flooding.
 8.8 million people are in need of assistance.

-What is ActionAid doing to help Somaliland, Kenya and Ethiopia in 2019-2020?
+What did ActionAid do to help Somaliland, Kenya and Ethiopia in 2019-2020?

-In 2019, around 850,000 people in Somaliland are in need of food assistance.
-So far ActionAid has provided 725 families with cash transfers.
-These cash transfers go directly to women and empower them to decide how best to prioritise their families’ needs.
+In 2019, around 850,000 people in Somaliland were in need of food assistance.
+ActionAid provided 725 families with cash transfers.
+These cash transfers went directly to women to empower them to decide how best to prioritise their families’ needs.
 Women spend these monthly cash transfers on food, water, shelter and medicine.

-In Kenya, ActionAid is delivering urgently needed food by distributing 6,088 food parcels to the worst hit households and setting up a school feeding programme to provide a daily meal that can keep over 5,000 children in school.
+In Kenya, ActionAid delivered urgently needed food by distributing 6,088 food parcels to the worst hit households and setting up a school feeding programme to provide a daily meal to keep over 5,000 children in school.

 In Ethiopia, 1974 people including 1,160 women were provided with one-month cash transfers for food.

-In all the regions, ActionAid is also distributing sanitary kits and training women's coalitions in leadership skills to identify the needs of their community.
+In all the regions, ActionAid also distributed sanitary kits and trained women's coalitions in leadership skills to identify the needs of their community.